Skip to main content

 Global variable

-A global variable in a chatbot is a variable that is accessible across different sessions, journeys, users, and interactions.
+A global variable in a AI-agent is a variable that is accessible across different sessions, journeys, users, and interactions.
 These variables store information that needs to be consistently available and shared across multiple interactions, such as user preferences, account information, or any other data that should persist beyond a single session.

 Key points of Global variable: